loader image

 Front Squat (FS):

-The front squat is extremely important for the clean, as you have to stand up from the lowest position with the weight on your shoulder muscles.
-Front squats can also be performed with other weights, e.g. dumbbells or kettlebells.
+The front squat is extremely important for the Clean, as you have to stand up from the lowest position with the weight on your shoulder muscles.
+Front Squats can also be performed with other weights, e.g. dumbbells or kettlebells.

 Glute Ham Developer (GHD):

-The GHD is a device with which you can train your abdomen, lower back, hamstrings and glutes.
-"Back extension and GHD sit-up are the two most frequently used exercises on the GHD in CrossFit.
+The GHD is a device with which you can train your abdomen, lower back, back of the thighs and glutes.
+“Back Extension” and “GHD Sit-Up” are the two most commonly used exercises on the GHD in CrossFit.

 GHD Sit-Up: